unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **_Armor and Weapon Swaps_**.
 You can upgrade or downgrade an NPC’s armor, or add or switch weapons.
 Adjustments to Armor Class and damage can change an NPC’s challenge rating.

 **_Alien Artifacts_**.
 The more powerful an NPC, the more likely it has one or more alien artifacts in its possession.
-An archmage, for example, might have a tek staff or wand, as well as one or more potions and scrolls.
+An archmage, for example, might have a tek staff or wand, as well as one or more potions and datacubes.
 Giving an NPC a potent damage-dealing alien artifact could alter its challenge rating.

 ### Acolyte